Kerry Sulkowicz: Career

 After 9/11 Sulkowicz became known for his work as a volunteer counselor at a crisis center for Cantor Fitzgerald, a financial services firm that lost over two-thirds of its employees in the attacks.

 Sulkowicz has published several articles in scholarly journals, including Harvard Business Review.
 Until 2006 he wrote a regular column, "Analyze This," for BusinessWeek.
 He has also written "The Corporate Shrink" column for Fast Company magazine.

-Dr. Sulkowicz is President-elect of the American Psychoanalytic Association.
+In 2022, Dr. Sulkowicz began a two-year term as president of the American Psychoanalytic Association after having served two years as president-elect.
+He was unique in this role since--while trained as a psychiatrist and psychoanalyst--Sulkowicz had not seen individual patients in a couple of decades but has instead served as an advisor to CEO's and corporate boards.

+During his leadership tenure at the American Psychoanalytic Association, Sulkowicz spearheaded initiatives to expand the tent of psychoanalysis by welcoming non-analysts into the Association; creating a commission to study the economics of psychoanalysis; and by reducing some of its entrenched bureaucratic hierarchies and improving its governance.
+Sulkowicz resigned from the presidency in the spring of 2023 amidst a swirl of allegations and counter-allegations that parallel national controversies related to racism, anti-Semitism, wokeism, and hierarchical fascism.
+Unlike most controversies that emerge within a professional association, these particular controversies have been covered by the international press.

 Personal life

-Sulkowicz lives in New York City and has two adult daughters, Emma and Olivia.
-One daughter, performance artist Emma Sulkowicz, is known for Mattress Performance (Carry That Weight) (2014–2015), which protested Columbia University's sexual assault complaints procedure.
+Sulkowicz lives in New York City and London.
+He has two adult daughters.
+Olivia Sulkowicz is a screenwriter and director.
+Emma Sulkowicz retired from performance art in about 2020 but is known for Mattress Performance (Carry That Weight) (2014–2015).
+She protested Columbia University's sexual assault complaints procedure.